jorzel/hashnode/clh5zxgig001b0am8el3n1ck2.md

 * Gradually increase the fraction of requests routed to the new solution, monitoring logs and metrics at every stage.

-* Once the new solution has been rolled out to 100% of users, disable the old solution
+* Once the new solution has been rolled out to 100% of users, disable the old solution.

 ## Conclusion